Numonov01/Test-platform/README.md

 This project is a modern test platform built with React, TypeScript, and Vite.
 It features a clean UI, user authentication, subject and topic management, and interactive test pages.
 The UI leverages [Material UI (MUI)](https://mui.com/) for a responsive and customizable design.

-## Features

-- User authentication (login page, session management via localStorage)
-- List of subjects and modal display of topics for each subject
-- Detailed topic pages and interactive test pages
-- Responsive design with light/dark mode support
-- Custom MUI theme and styles
-- ESLint and TypeScript configuration for code quality

 ## Getting Started

 Install dependencies and start the development server: